China

 AidData researchers contribute a chapter to the National Bureau of Asian Research's book, Strategic Asia 2019: China’s Expanding Strategic Ambitions.

-Two reports, Influencing the Narrative and Silk Road Diplomacy, analyze China's efforts manage negative reactions to its growing military and economic strength, as well as to win friends and allies.
+Two reports, Influencing the Narrative and Silk Road Diplomacy, analyze China's efforts to manage negative reactions to its growing military and economic strength, as well as to win friends and allies.

-The Silk Road Diplomacy report was co-published with the CSIS China Power Project and the Asia Society Policy Institute.
+The Silk Road Diplomacy report was co-published with the CSIS China Power Project and the Asia Society Policy Institute

 Interactive feature